scarver2/blue-eyes/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/bennyfactor/blue-eyes .Feel free to contribute, but please consider that any contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/scarver2/blue-eyes.
+Feel free to contribute, but please consider that any contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 In summary, be excellent to each other, and party on dudes.

 ## License

-    Copyright (c) 2016 Brian Emory
+    Copyright (c) 2016 Brian Emory (originally the Corneal Ruby Gem) Copyright (c) 2024 Ben Lamb
-    Copyright (c) 2024 Ben Lamb
+    Copyright (c) 2025 Stan Carver II

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the